saidake/simi/docs/Algorithms.md

 * `64 - Long.numberOfLeadingZeros(k)`

     Java `long` values are represented using `64` bits.
-    By subtracting the number of leading zeros from `64`, we determine the number of bits required to represent `k` in binary (its bit length).
+    By subtracting the number of leading zeros from `64`, we determine the number of bits required to represent `k` in binary (its bit length), which also serves as the exponent of the power of two closest to k.

 * `Long.numberOfTrailingZeros(k)`

 //TODO Analyze passing process